Thermoplastics refer to the polymers that can be melted and recast. They melt when heated, harden when cooled, and turn glass-like when frozen.

 It is petroleum-based and is not eco-friendly.
 The emulsion or continuous mass technique is used for the production of ABS.

-In the original state, the material has an opaque ivory color.
-This is later on painted or dyed.
+In its original state, the material has an opaque ivory color.
+This is later painted or dyed.

 The polar solvents can easily attack ABS.
-This is generally utilized for injection molding applications.
+This is utilized for injection moulding applications.

 It is popularly used in 3D printing.
-The production of this type of plastic costs more and is also easy for production.
+The production of this type of plastic costs more and is also easy to produce.

 This also has a wide range of material properties.
 Some of these include rigidity, weldability, impact and chemical resistance, abrasion, stiffness, strength, temperature performance, and electric insulation.

 The initial creation process helps in acquiring these physical attributes.
-The powerful combination of resources provides hardness, toughness, resistance along with a glossy look.
+The powerful combination of resources provides hardness, toughness, resistance, and a glossy look.

 Main Differences Between PLA and ABS